Police forces of the states and union territories of India: Traffic Police

-Highway Police
+Highway Police / Highway Patrol

 Highway Police or Highway Patrol is a specialized unit of state police forces.
 The main objectives of Highway Police are controlling Traffic, enforcement of Traffic Laws, prevention of Road Accidents, providing immediate attention and assistance to victims of accidents, handling of Law & Order issues, and enforcement of Laws on National Highways and State Highways, etc. Each Highway Patrol Vehicle is assigned an 'Operational area' and a Base Station.